We are a family-crisis intervention community. Our mission is to empower, equip and educate families in crisis.

 Ethel Gardner's inspiration arose from the loss of her only son, Damon Jermaine Jones, who was 17 years old at the time of his fatal car accident in May 1992.

-The Kennedy Austin Foundation started with a support group called a “Mother’s Cry” in 1993.
-The name was later changed to Kennedy Austin Developmental Center in 1996 as a Non-Profit 501(c)(3).
-In the year 1998, it was reorganized as the Kennedy Austin Foundation a 501(c)(3), a Non-Profit Organization.
-There was a great need in the community for the parents and families that have lost children.
+The Kennedy Austin Foundation started with a support group called "A Mother’s Cry” in 1993.
+In 1995 the name was changed to The Kennedy Austin Developmental Center, a nonprofit, and in 1998, the center was reorganized as The Kennedy Austin Foundation, a 501(c)(3) nonprofit.

 Sign up to stay updated about activities, events, outreach programs and more...